-The military campaign in Afghanistan is going well apparently.
+The military campaign in Afghanistan is apparently going well.
 I read that last Monday here in the Washington Post so it must be true.
-But two days ago it took a turn for the worst.
+But two days ago the military effort in Afghanistan took a turn for the worst.
 I know that to be a fact too because I read it here in the Washington Post.
 The truth is that it is not terribly important how well the military is doing right now.
 The military is fighting to do the “Clear” portion of the “Clear, Hold and Build” component which is the backbone of our current counterinsurgency strategy.
-The people responsible for part of the holding and all of the building are about to head out of the country.
+The people responsible for part of the holding and all of the building are about to ran out of the country in what appears to be another self inflicted wound.

-I’ve been spending time in Nimroz Province in the border town of Zaranj.
+I’ve been spending time in Zaranj, the capitol of Nimroz Province.
 We do a lot of work in Zaranj which is on the border with Iran and has a large population of Baluch tribesmen.
 It is a Dari speaking town in the predominately Pashtun south with 24 hour electricity from Iran and a surprisingly relaxed attitude towards the female half of the population.
-You do not see many women in Burkas and it is common to see them driving vehicles.
-There are no social taboos associated with holding a job outside the home so we are doing several large vocational training programs for women in the city.
+You do not see many women in Burkas and it is not uncommon to see them driving vehicles.
+There are not many social taboos associated with holding a job outside the home so we are doing several large vocational training programs for women in the city.

 Zaranj is a desert border town of around 100,000 people just across the border from Milak Iran.
 The Indian Government’s Border Roads Organization just completed a modern hard top road from Zaranj to the ring road and the city of Delaram.
 That means there is now a modern hard ball road direct from the deep water port of Chabahar, Iran to the ring road of Afghanistan and beyond.
 That route could prove significant to somebody at some point in the future.
 For now it is hard to capitalize on having a modern route to a large seaport given that the run from Nimroz to Kabul is 500 kilometer ambush alley for truckers.